zhengqili/CGIntrinsics/README.md

 ```bash
     python test_saw.py
 ```
-Note that we only compute AP% (challenge) mentioned in the paper.
+Note that we only compute AP% (challenge) descirbed in the paper.
 If you want to compute original AP%, please refer to https://github.com/lixx2938/unsupervised-learning-intrinsic-images